22April2025 Mother Earth Day "Our Power, Our Planet": Express your gratitude to Mother Nature and seek her blessings by riding a Solar Assist Bicycle!

 Differences:

-Geared Bicycle (without Solar): Assuming gears to be on the rear sprocket, cassette or freewheel, in Gear Level 1, the chain would be riding over the largest diameter rear sprocket wheel.
-Hence, in Gear Level 1, for each rotation of the front pedal+crankarm+chainwheel, the rear sprocket along with the rear wheel rotates less, resulting in less distance being traveled in comparison to any of the higher gears, say Gear Level 7.
-When you shift to a lower gear level, for the same speed of the pedal-crank arms-chain wheel, the speed of the bicycle drops.
+Geared Bicycle (without Solar): Assuming gears to be on the rear sprocket wheel (cassette or freewheel), in Gear Level 1, the chain would be riding over the largest diameter rear sprocket wheel.
+Hence, in Gear Level 1, for each rotation of the front crankset or chainset (crank arm + chain wheel), the rear sprocket along with the rear wheel rotates less, resulting in less distance being traveled in comparison to any of the higher gears, say Gear Level 7.
+When you shift to a lower gear level, for the same speed of the crankset, the speed of the bicycle drops.
 Hence, the mechanical advantage offered to the rider (to pedal with less effort) is at the cost of the speed of the bicycle or travel time; it takes more time to reach the destination.

 Solar Assist Bicycle: Unlike an ordinary geared bicycle (without solar assist), in the case of a solar assist bicycle the rider gets to choose to inject more or less solar energy along with his own metabolic energy to propel the bicycle forward.
 By shifting to a higher solar assist level, the rider is able to conveniently lower down his own metabolic energy or lower down the effort or burn less calories from his own body.
 Thus the increased mechanical advantage or increased solar assistance provides the rider the ability to ride with less effort (effortless) while observing no speed reduction.
 With solar assist, the rider has an option to put in less effort and yet reach the destination on time.